 Daughter Lola Glotfelty (1891-1985) was born on Jan.
 3, 1891 in Ursina.
 She married George Frederick Robert Taylor (1879-1969), a native of England.
 The nuptials were held in Hamilton County, TN on July 20, 1910.
 Bride and groom were a dozen years apart in age.
 The couple produced two children, George Robert Taylor and Alice Elizabeth Taylor.
 George was a career officer in the U.S. Army, and the family moved frequently.
 He is considered a veteran of the Spanish American War and of World War I. Evidence suggest that he served in Cuba circa 1909-1910.
 Circa 1912, when daughter Alice was born, they were stationed in the Philippine Islands, and then in 1920, when son George was born, they resided in Georgia.
 His focus over the years was with the quartermaster corps.
 Their home in 1935 was in Atlanta, DeKalb County, GA, In 1940, this family lived on West Minnesota Avenue in Deland, Volusia County, FL, with George employed as an Army officer.
 George retired later in 1940 with the rank of Major, and they transferred to McComb, MS. George died on Oct.
 2, 1969.
 He was buried with military honors at Arlington National Cemetery.
 Lola joined him in death on April 28, 1985 and rests beside her husband (Section 17, Site 23137-F).

 ~ Son George Washington "Wash" Younkin ~

 Son George Washington Younkin (1854-1923) was born on Jan.
 30, 1854.

 In early adulthood, although they were not married, Washington and Isadore "Dorie" Heinbaugh (1861-1943) produced a daughter.
-The daughter was given the name Catherine "Katy" Younkin.
+The girl was given the name Catherine "Katy" Younkin.
 (Dorie was the daughter of (?)
 Heinbaugh and (?)
 Whipkey.)